 Growth in cash flows from operations: This is based on detailed business plans and product volume growth projections and includes estimates of future expenses to be incurred in the ordinary course of business.
-The terminal growth rate has been reduced to nil based on future forecast information (2020: 0%).
+The terminal growth rate used was 2% based on future forecast information (2021: 0%).

-Discount rates: The impairment model is based on pre-tax cash flows and utilises a pre-tax discount rate of 14.1% (2020 12.1%).
+Discount rates: The impairment model is based on post-tax cash flows and utilises a post-tax discount rate of 12.0% (2021: 10.6%).
 The discount rate is based on the Company's estimated cost of capital.

-An increase of 10 basis points in the pre-tax discount rate or a 10 basis point decrease in the projected terminal growth rate, if adjusted independently of all other variables, would reduce the recoverable amount by £0.6m and £0.2m respectively.
+An increase of 10 basis points in the pre-tax discount rate or a 10 basis point decrease in the projected terminal growth rate, if adjusted independently of all other variables, would reduce the recoverable amount by £1.3m and £0.6m respectively.
 Under both scenarios the recoverable amount would still be in excess of the carrying value resulting in no impairment.
-Conversely, a decrease of 10 basis points in the pre-tax discount rate or a 10 basis point increase in the projected terminal growth rate would increase the recoverable amount by £0.6m and £0.2m respectively.
+Conversely, a decrease of 10 basis points in the pre-tax discount rate or a 10 basis point increase in the projected terminal growth rate would increase the recoverable amount by £1.4m and £0.6m respectively.

-The valuation is based upon forecasts up to September 2026.
+The valuation is based upon forecasts up to September 2027.